Many mortgages for over 60s do not feature on the leading comparison sites.

 Lenders may consider your medical history when applying for certain types of mortgages for over 60s, such as lifetime mortgages (a common form of equity release).

-This is because your health and lifestyle can influence the product terms, particularly the amount you can borrow.
+This is because your health and lifestyle can influence the terms of the product, particularly the amount you can borrow.
 For instance, some providers offer enhanced terms for those with certain health conditions or lifestyles that could shorten life expectancy.

 However, for standard residential mortgages, medical history is typically not a primary concern for lenders.
 The main focus usually remains on your income, credit history, and ability to repay the loan.